G-Unit Records: 2010–present

 In the years to follow, 50 Cent would continue to struggle to maintain a palatable working relationship with Interscope.
 In a 2012 interview, he explained the reason for the discord: "The deal I gave them was so well-put-together for them that they were to receive $750,000 in advance on the next albums - each one of the artists.
 They gotta remove that in this climate of record sales".

 In April 2012, (after being ousted from the crew in 2008), Young Buck entered talks to work with the label.
-Buck provided the update in a recent interview stating, "I'ma be honest with you, finally we're at a point where we're having some kind of negotiations with what they're going to be able to do for us at G-Unit."
+Buck provided the update in a 2012 interview stating, "I'ma be honest with you, finally we're at a point where we're having some kind of negotiations with what they're going to be able to do for us at G-Unit."
 The Nashville, Tennessee native said he was ready to make a return to music, whether a part of G-Unit or not.
 Young Buck's last album was the 2010 independent release, The Rehab.
 The negotiations may not lead to a new deal between Young Buck and G-Unit, but the rapper remains optimistic.

 On February 20, 2014, it was reported that 50 Cent and G-Unit Records left Interscope umbrella to operate in conjunction with Caroline Records; a unit of Capitol Music Group.

 On November 8, 2016, 50 Cent signed Uncle Murda to G-Unit Records.

 In early 2018, Kidd Kidd announced his departure from both G-Unit as a group member and label artist.
 Lloyd Banks followed suit in 2018.